aciccarello/ciccarello.me/foster.md

 ---
 title: Foster Care
 layout: page
+last_modified_date: 2022-04-29
 image: /assets/img/foster-care-header.jpg
 image_alt: Child playing with train set.
 image_caption: Photo by Bekah Ciccarello
 ---
 <style type="text/css">
+  :root {
+    --mdc-theme-primary: #8e44ad; /*The theme primary color.*/ }

   h1, h2, h3, h4, h5 {
     margin-top: 1.5em;
   }
 </style>

+## What we're doing now

+We are currently working on transferring our license to a different foster care agency we feel better aligns with our values and we can trust to provide solid support.
+If you have any questions you can always [reach out to me directly](/#connect).

 ## Our Foster Care Journey

-Bekah and I started our first foster care placement mid September 2021 of a five-year-old boy and a one-year-old girl and they returned to live with family members 6 months later.
-We received our license for foster care in San Diego California on July 20th, 2021.
+We initially started the process to become licensed resource parent license in the middle of 2020.
+After a series of delays, we [finally were licensed](/blog/2021/07/26/we're-becoming-foster-parents/) in San Diego California on July 20th, 2021.
+We had our [first foster care placement](/blog/2021/10/03/we've-started-our-first-placement/) mid September 2021 of a five-year-old boy and a one-year-old girl and they [returned](/blog/2022/01/30/wrapping-up-our-first-fostering-experience/) to live with family members 6 weeks later.
 For more information, check out our [foster care posts](/posts/tags/foster%20care).
-If you have any questions you can always [reach out to me directly](/#connect).

 ## How you can help us

+- Pray that we can use this transitional time to best prepare ourselves and our home for future foster kids
 - Pray for wisdom as we adjust to parenthood and make decisions about who we will foster
-- Pray for the foster kids and their families as they work through this hard transition
+- Pray for our future and former foster kids and their families as they work through life challenges and transitions
 - Help us make our home more kid friendly with items from our [registry](https://www.babylist.com/ciccarello-foster-care)
-- If you live nearby, offer to come over to baby sit or even just play with the kids
+- If you live nearby, let us know if you're able to come over to baby sit or even just play with our future foster kids
 - Be patient with us and our children when we deal with hard days or are unable to attend social engagements

 ## How you can help foster kids

 - Learn more about foster care and dignifying ways to acknowledge kid's experiences
+- Learn about trauma informed care and how experiences impact kids' brains
 - Get involved with helping foster families through a local organization or church
 - Provide support for struggling families to help protect at risk kids through an organization like [Safe Families](https://safe-families.org/)
 - Become a [Court Appointed Special Advocate (CASA)](https://www.speakupnow.org/) to support a child through the legal process
+- Become a foster parent yourself

 ## Subscribe for updates